Xanax (Alprazolam) and Ativan (Lorazepam) Differences and Similarities

 Benzodiazepine medications have been used for decades to treat a range of conditions, including anxiety disorders, panic disorders, epilepsy, and other similar conditions.
 Two widely prescribed medications in benzodiazepine family are Ativan and Xanax.

-While Ativan and Xanax are both benzodiazepines, and have similar side effects and risks for addiction, there are key differences between these drugs.
-Read on to learn about the differences between Xanax and Ativan.
+While Ativan and Xanax are both benzodiazepines and have similar side effects and risks for addiction, there are key differences between these drugs.
+Read on to learn about the both the differences and similarities between Xanax and Ativan.

-Xanax is the brand name for alprazolam, which is a prescription benzodiazepine medication used to treat anxiety.
+Xanax is the brand name for alprazolam, which is a prescription benzodiazepine medication used to treat insomnia and anxiety.
 These disorders include generalized anxiety disorder, anxiety with depression, and panic disorder.

-Xanax should not be taken for more than two weeks, because the drug is very habit-forming. and the body can quickly develop a tolerance to it.
+Xanax should not be taken for more than two weeks, as the body can quickly develop a tolerance to it.
 When this occurs, the prescription dose will not work as well.
 Furthermore, benzodiazepines like Xanax can also lead to addiction due to how they interact with gamma-aminobutyric acid (GABA) receptors.

 Xanax was originally approved by the Food and Drug Administration in 1981, and since then, recommended doses and methods of ingestion have changed to reduce its addictive potential.
 Currently, in both brand name and generic forms, alprazolam is available as a liquid, oral disintegrating tablets, and extended-release tablets.